uclahs-cds/docker-BCFtools/README.md

 # docker-BCFtools
 Dockerfile for BCFtools, a "program for variant calling and manipulating files in the Variant Call Format (VCF) and its binary counterpart BCF"<sup>1</sup>.

-The image is located in the BLCDS repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/bcftools
+The image is located in the Boutros Lab Docker Hub repository: https://hub.docker.com/repository/docker/blcdsdockerregistry/bcftools

 # Documentation
 BCFtools main website [here](https://samtools.github.io/bcftools/howtos/index.html)